SIDN/spinsite/www-spin/content/install/configure.md

 1. A password to administer the machine

 Once this is done, the Valibox will reboot and you are ready to go! :smile:

+#### Advanced configuration
+If you want to have any special configuration, browse to http://valibox. and click 'configuration'.
+You will be presented with the OpenWRT configuration screen ([LuCI](https://wiki.openwrt.org/doc/techref/luci#what_is_luci)).
+The login name there is 'root' and the password is the password you have set on first use.

+There is a tab there with ValiBox-specific settings.
+All other pages there are the standard OpenWRT / LuCI configuration pages.